Originally posted on Medium: Check it out below along with other recent posts!

 The world moves fast.
 We live in a business economy which is “always-on”.
 This 24/7 lifestyle has allowed us to innovate and grow businesses in new and creative ways.
 Problems have also been created which eat away at our most valuable asset: time.

-The depths of Instagram, Facebook, Twitter, and the many other social outlets we use to share interesting yet often purposeless information with each other, deprive us our this valuable asset.
+The depths of Instagram, Facebook, Twitter, and the many other social outlets we use to share interesting yet often purposeless information with each other, deprive us of this valuable asset.

 Many of us are in front of a screen long before sun up and far after sunrise.
 To dig into the negatives here requires an entire post of its own.
 That will be later this month.